drew-chidi/ml_forensics_project/README.md

 #### Step 1: Install Necessary Packages
 Before we dive into memory analysis, let’s start by setting up our environment and dependencies for building the CNN.

-1. **Install PyTorch and Torchvision:**
+1. Install PyTorch and Torchvision:

 ```
 pip3 install torch torchvision
 ```

-2. **Set Up the Project Folder:**
+2. Set Up the Project Folder:
 Organize all project files under a single directory called ml_forensics_project to keep everything manageable.

 #### Step 2: Building the CNN Model
-To classify images using the CIFAR-10 dataset, we’ll construct a custom CNN in PyTorch, a popular framework for deep learning.
+To classify images using the CIFAR-10 dataset, we’ll implement a custom CNN in PyTorch, a popular framework for deep learning.

-1. **Define the Network Architecture:** Create a Python script (e.g., cnn_cifar10.py) and define a simple CNN from scratch:
+1. Define the Network Architecture: Create a Python script (e.g., cnn_cifar10.py) and define a simple CNN from scratch:

 ```
 import torch